ThanhVinhTong/House-Price-Prediction-Using-Regression-Model/README.md

-# House Price Prediction AI
+# House Price Prediction Using Regression Model
 #### A mini project for building a simple House Price Prediction AI

 !!!
 Prerequisites